DIGITbrain/digitbrain.github.io/docs/start/microservice.md

 itself offers private repositories on a private registry.
 Contact an administrator for access to the DIGITbrain private registry.

-## Metadata describing Microservices
+## Describing Microservices

-For a closer look at this metadata, use the following resources:
+For a closer look at the fields available for Microservices, use the following resources:

-- [Attribute Listing](/attributes/microservice) for an itemised listing of fields
+- [Microservices in Detail](/attributes/microservice) for an itemised listing of fields
-- [Metadata Table](/tables/microservice) for a table-formatted overview
+- [Microservices Overview](/tables/microservice) for a table-formatted overview
-- Feel free to extend this list as desired

 ## Further reading...